 The hotel of the future will be more like the hotel of the past.
 With so many properties stuck in a model of heads-in-beds and wall-to-wall beige, a return to the original values of hospitality will help hoteliers adapt to an ever more disruptive world.
 Those values?
 A deep respect for the traveler arriving cold and hungry from a long journey, whose individual wants and needs are meticulously attended to.
 Unlike in the past, however, technology will play an increasingly important role.

-Hospitality is changing fast as consumer tastes evolve, and the way Mews thinks about this was echoed in a recent Deloitte report.
+Our industry is changing fast as consumer tastes evolve, particularly as new trends in hospitality unfold in the wake of Covid-19.
+In terms of the bigger picture, the way Mews thinks about this was echoed in a recent Deloitte report.
 It made the point that brand and the promise of consistency has been the key market driver for some time.
 But the future is more exciting: we’ll go beyond hotel-as-brand—purveyors of a (usually rather dull) global standard—and hotels will transform into a place where experiences are built, ones which need to be highly responsive to customer desires.

 We see the hotelier's role as helping to build a trip in its totality, and experience curation will be the decisive factor in the future success or failure of hotels.
 As technology automates more and more backstage functions, it frees up hotel staff to do what humans are best at: being creative and thoughtful.
 Winners in the new tech age will be brands who are able to go beyond a guest’s basic expectations and leave an indelible mark on their memory.
 After all, travelers give the hotelier something very special: the gift of their desire for an unforgettable experience.
 They come to hotels looking to be taken care of, and we should look to create a lifelong feeling—this begins with knowing what delights them.